christophfeinauer/PairwiseDistillations/README.md

 - Julia version 1.6 or higher
 - Conda 4.11 or higher
 - Git LFS
 - Code assumes at various places that a GPU is present
+- If you want to reproduce the contact prediction results, [hmmer](http://hmmer.org/) needs to be installed.

 ## Setup